fastapi-mvc/fastapi-mvc/README.md

 [![codecov](https://codecov.io/gh/rszamszur/fastapi-mvc-template/branch/master/graph/badge.svg?token=7ESV30TYZS)](https://codecov.io/gh/rszamszur/fastapi-mvc-template)

 FastAPI project core implemented using MVC architectural pattern with base utilities, tests, and pipeline to speed up creating new projects based on FastAPI.
-Additionally, this repo includes Kubernetes Helm charts, and a script for bootstrapping local development cluster with High Availability Redis cluster deployed using [spotathome/redis-operator](https://github.com/spotahome/redis-operator).
+Additionally, this repo includes Kubernetes Helm chart, and a script for bootstrapping local development cluster with High Availability Redis cluster deployed using [spotathome/redis-operator](https://github.com/spotahome/redis-operator).

 As of today [FastAPI](https://fastapi.tiangolo.com/) doesn't have any project generator like other known web frameworks ex: Django, Rails, etc., which makes creating new projects based on it that much more time-consuming.
 The idea behind this template is that, one can fork this repo, rename package and then start implementing endpoints logic straightaway, rather than creating the whole project from scratch.